Hebrew source: הסדרי הבחירה של קופות החולים

 - Urgent visit to an emergency room - An urgent visit to the emergency room of a general hospital is not limited to specific hospitals, and therefore is not subject to any health plan agreements or choice of service provider arrangements.

-- Hospitalization - If a certain hospital is included in a health plan's choice arrangements, its policyholders may receive services at that hospital without any pre-screenings or other limitations on the part of the health plan, with the exception of the requirement to obtain a referral from the attending physician or any other relevant approval/documentation from a professional at the health plan, as well as a payment voucher (Form 17).
+- Hospitalization - If a certain hospital is included in a health plan's choice arrangements, its policyholders may receive services at that hospital without any pre-conditions or other limitations on the part of the health plan, with the exception of the requirement to obtain a referral from the attending physician or any other relevant approval/documentation from a professional at the health plan, as well as a payment voucher (Form 17).
 In accordance with these guidelines, the health plan may not refuse a policyholder's request to be hospitalized in such a hospital due to any ranking, prioritization or cost.

 - Maintaining Continuity of Care (Principle of Treatment Continuity) - Health plans are required to allow policyholders to continue receiving care or treatment at the medical facility in which it was begun, regardless of service provider agreements or arrangements, such that no patient may be forced to switch treatment facilities while being treated for the same illness or condition.
 This principle applies in cases where maintaining treatment continuity holds importance with regard to a patient's health.
 For more information, see: Maintaining Continuity of Care (Principle of Treatment Continuity).

-- Providing different treatments in one facility - If an illness or medical condition requires various types of intensive treatments, policyholders should be enabled, to the greatest extent possible, to receive all of the treatments they require in the same medical facility.
+- Providing different treatments in one facility - If an illness or medical condition requires various types of intensive treatments, policyholders should be able, to the greatest extent possible, to receive all of the treatments they require in the same medical facility.

 - Specialized Medical Service